Sherry Wertz on Crew Benefits for Cruise Ship Officers & Crew

 Working on a cruise ship offers a unique opportunity for adventure, camaraderie, and personal growth.
 Consider stepping aboard and setting sail into a world of endless possibilities, it may just be the right challenge for you.

-Since 1991, MHG has been an expert in marine crew insurance.
-If you would like to speak to an insurance specialist today about insurance coverage that could benefit you, visit https://mhginsurance.com/Contact
+Since 1991, MHG has been an expert in health insurance plans for officers and crew.
+If you would like to speak to an insurance specialist today about insurance coverage that could benefit you, visit mhginsurance.com.

 Working on a cruise ship differs from a land-based job, as you might expect.
 Here are the answers to many people's questions about working on a cruise ship.